nihpo/SynthHealthData/README.md

 We empower Business Users to become Citizen Developers.

+We present a Python-based platform that generates Synthetic CDISC Clinical Trial Data.
+The platform programmatically generates realistic synthetic patients (“SynthPatients”) that have a complete synthetic health record (“SynthPHR”).
+SynthPatients live in a series of geographically-accurate synthetic cities (“SynthCity”).
+SynthPatients are then randomly selected to participate in synthetic Clinical Trials (“SynthTrials”).
+Platform users can define the parameters of a clinical trial and the platform generates all SDTM domains for the desired number of subjects.

 ## Create Unencumbered Synthetic Health Data at Scale
 100% scientifically valid (LOINC, SNOMED-CT)